NoCheatPlus/Docs/Development/Discussion/Design.md

 CURRENT DIRECTION:
 * Opportunistic passable checking will be implemented, such that we somehow retry on collision, just for the moving.passable check.
+* One edge case to consider might be the ignoreInitiallyColliding part, considering differing past states.

 ### Adjustments to on-ground checks